 In 2016, Samantha moved to London to continue her education and pursued her Master's Degree in International Business at the Regent's University of London.

-With her new role as Director back in SAIIE, her responsibilities are to continue helping in the Student Affairs department, as well as to work with the Planning and Development department in the decision-making process for upcoming projects, developing new strategies and ideas to improve our services for the students and to create potential partnerships with U.S. universities.
+With her new role as Director back in SAIIE, her responsibilities are to continue helping in the Student Affairs department, as well as to work with the Program Manager in the decision-making process for upcoming projects, developing new strategies and ideas to improve our services for the students and to create potential partnerships with U.S. universities.

 "My number one passion is to travel to different parts of the world and getting to know their culture.
 To be able to be a small part of an unforgettable experience such as studying abroad is an honour.
 Seeing the students sad to leave Seville and us at the end of the semester means that we have done our job to show them that this city and this program are special".

 Sean Chipres graduated from the University of Wisconsin- Platteville with honours in an International Studies degree.

 Prior to his studies in the US, he had received his entire education in Seville, Spain.
 He is fluent in Spanish, English and French.